 - 1 tablespoon water

 - Season ribs generously with salt and pepper.
-Add oil to the pressure cooking pot, select Browning.
+Select Saute to preheat the pressure cooking pot, then add the oil.
 When oil is hot, brown the ribs in small batches, do not crowd.
 Remove to a plate.

 - Add bacon to pressure cooking pot and cook until brown and crisp, stirring frequently, about 5 minutes.
 Add onion to pressure cooking pot and sauté until tender about 3 minutes.
 Add garlic and cook 1 minute more.

 - When the ribs are cooked, use tongs to remove ribs to a platter and cover with foil to keep warm.
-Use a fat separator and a mesh strainer to separate the fat from the juices in the pot.
+Place a mesh strainer over a fat separator and separate the fat and solids from the juices in the pot.
 Return the strained juices to the cooking pot.

 - In a small bowl, combine cornstarch and water.
-Add to juices in the cooking pot.
+Add to the juices in the cooking pot.
 Select Sauté and bring to a boil, stirring constantly until juices thicken.
-Turn pressure cooker off.
+Turn the pressure cooker off.

-- Add ribs and stir to coat with the sauce.
+- Add the short ribs and stir to coat with the sauce.
 Put the lid back on the pressure cooker.
-Let the ribs rest for about 10 minutes to absorb some of the sauce for about 10 minutes stirring occasionally if sauce is still bubbling.
+Let the ribs rest for about 10 minutes to absorb some of the sauce, stirring occasionally if sauce is still bubbling.

 - Serve over mashed potatoes or noodles.

 *In a pinch, you can substitute apple juice.